gassiss/blog/src/posts/Writing-is-underrated/writing-is-underrated.md

 type: "Productivity"
 ---

+# introduction

+# why comunication is important

+-> how sales and communication are linked
+-> sales is more important than product
+--> person context
+---> resume/cover letter
+---> receiving promotion
+---> selling your idea in the company
+---> leading your team
+--> business context
+---> business doesn't exist without sales
+---> impact on reputation

+# specifically, why writing is crucial

+in the contexts above explain why focus on writing over speaking

+-> speaking starts with writing
+-> more leverage as it hits more people
+-> words speak for you when you're not actively speaking

+# in the context of software development

+-> As software developers, we're constantly reading docs, not watching docs.
+-> Don't buy into the "good code documents itself" BS:
+--> No one writes good code all the time (and most people don't write "good code" at all) --> It's harder to read code than to write it
+--> We read more code than we write
+--> If code is properly documented in english where it's due, code reuse is easier -> Onboarding peers into your team is easier if everything is documented in writing -> You probably want to write specification for your features --> these should, ideally, be maintained in source control like you do with source code/tests --> they should evolve as the feature progresses

+# conclusion

+In a world with 280 character messages and 60 second elevator pitches, it's hard to argue against the importance of communication as a skill.

 I know a grant total of 0 people who would say communication is **not** an important skill.
 If you do your math, I bet you will land at the very same total that I have.

 Which makes sense.
 In a world of tweeting and stuffed email boxes, being able to communicate precisely what you want in a clear and concise manner is **crucial**, and surprisingly hard.
 And although most people know this, very few people actually go out of their way to improve their communication skills.